OSM-Made/Orbis-Toolbox/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Debug Log**
-Please Include a Debug Log with the bug to make debugging it easier if not replicatable.
+Please Include a Debug Log with the bug to make debugging it easier if not replicable.

 **System Info (please complete the following information):**
  - Firmware: [e.g. 5.05]